 In 2008, considering the City's 85 years old sewer network of concrete and clay pipes, City embarked on the implementation of a Sanitary Sewer Master Plan that updated the Sewer portion of the Infrastructure Management Project Report prepared by ITX in 1994.
 Building on the work the City had completed through the undertaking of previous studies and projects, the Sewer Master Plan was prepared based upon newly collected data from the 2008 Closed Circuit TV (CCTV) inspection of the entire sewer system.
-This Sewer Master Plan, dated April 2009 and revised March 2011, currently lists the existing defects and deficiencies and identifies projects for improvements for a 10 year program.
-At the end of the ten year rehabilitation program, CCTV inspection of the entire sewer system is recommended for monitoring any remaining or newly developed physical deterioration and maintenance problems.
+This Sewer Master Plan, dated April 2009 and revised March 2011, listed the existing defects and deficiencies and identified projects for improvements for a 10 year program.
+At the end of a ten-year rehabilitation program, CCTV inspection of the entire sewer system is typically recommended for monitoring any remaining or newly developed physical deterioration and maintenance problems.
 This would allow the City to continue with development and implementation of a cost effective rehabilitation program that will insure the long-term integrity of the sewer system and service to the community.

-The City is now considering to bond for needed capital improvements using a portion of the proposed sewer service charges to pay annual debt service to address major repairs and rehabilitation of the sewer system based on the priority set in the Sewer Master plan.
-In support of this endeavor, the City has updated their Sewer Master Plan as of 2017.
+The City considered bonding for needed sewer improvements, however has decided to adopt a pay-as-you-go method to pay for addressing major repairs and rehabilitation of the sewer system based on the priority set in the Sewer Master plan.
+In support of this endeavor, the City updated their Sewer Master Plan in 2017.